Are Sellers More Willing to Negotiate in Northern Virginia?

 - Get pre-approved immediately.
 Sellers are more willing to negotiate with buyers who present clean, pre-approved offers.
 A pre-approval letter with your offer tells the seller you're serious and financially capable, making them more likely to accept your concession requests.

-- Target homes with 30+ days on market.
+- Target homes with 30 or more days on market.
 These sellers are statistically most likely to negotiate on price, closing costs, or terms.
 Ask your agent to set up alerts for listings that have crossed the 30-day threshold in your target areas.

 - Ask for concessions strategically.
 Instead of blanket demands, tie your concession requests to specific needs.
 A closing cost credit request supported by a strong offer price is more likely to be accepted than a lowball offer with aggressive terms.